Study Law in Ireland: LLB (Hons) Degree & Career Opportunities

 A degree in Law will equip learners with many skills that can be applied both inside and outside the legal profession.
 These include the ability to develop complex arguments, find solutions to difficult problems and persuasively communicate your ideas, which employers find attractive.
 Law graduates often go on to work in a wide range of businesses including banking, the civil service, media and more.

-What can I do with a Law degree?
+What jobs can you get with a Law Degree?